davidwisniowski/vodafone-station-restarter/README.md

 A restart script for the Vodafone Station.
 The script must run on a Linux environment with nodejs and can be stored in a cronjob.

+The script starts the Chromium Browser and carries out the necessary steps for a restart in the Vodafone Station interface.

 ## Configuration

 Create an environment file in root directory (.env)